AIDC-AI/Marco-DeepResearch/README.md

 ### 🎯 Key Achievements

-We introduce a suite of benchmarks and frameworks that evaluate and advance agents across fundamental dimensions essential for real-world deployment:
+We introduce a suite of benchmarks, frameworks and models that evaluate and advance agents across fundamental dimensions essential for real-world deployment:

 - **🏆 HSCodeComp**: Tests hierarchical rule application with **95.0% human performance** vs. **46.8% best AI** (SmolAgent + GPT-5 VLM)
 - **🏆 DeepWideSearch**: Challenges deep-and-wide information seeking with **414 avg. information units** and **4.21 avg. reasoning depth**